smart-data-models/dataModel.ManufacturingMachine/ManufacturingMachine/README.md

 ## Description

-description of a generic machine
+Description of a generic machine

 This data model comes from the original project GSMA IoT project, https://www.gsma.com/iot/iot-big-data/.
 ### Specification